piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 ## What is Software Quality Assurance

-**Software Quality Assurance (SQA)** is a set of tools, practices, and processes applied to discover, validate, verify, monitor, and evaluate a piece of software to ensure its quality.This is achieved by incorporating [software development](https://piusmwilson.com/software-engineering-a-business-technology-enthusiast-beginners-guide) processes starting from defining requirements to coding until release/launch.
+**Software Quality Assurance (SQA)** is a broad term in **Software Engineering/Development** that encompasses a wide range of tools, practices, activities and processes designed and applied to discover, validate, verify, monitor, evaluate, assess and improve processes to ensure that software products meet the desired quality standards, requirements, business objectives and exceed customer expectations.

-Software quality assurance (SQA) is a broad term in **Software Engineering/Development** that encompasses a wide range of activities and processes designed to assess and improve processes as well as ensuring that software products meet the desired quality standards, requirements, business objectives and exceed customer expectations.
+SQA is typically implemented by a dedicated team or department within an organization or on a project, responsible for overseeing the quality of software projects.

-Key aspects include:
+Aspects of SQA you will encounter or partake in, include:

 - Evaluating processes and work products against clearly defined standards.
 - Ensuring planned quality practices are fully implemented.